AgOpenGPS-Official/AgOpenGPS/README.md

 In order to contribute to AgOpenGPS, follow these steps:

+1. Please join the Coding Telegram group to talk about your plans https://t.me/+YSawMBD3ybM5YmRk * an admin will give you full access.
-1. Checkout the `develop` branch
+2. Checkout the `develop` branch
-2. Create a new branch named after your feature
+3. Create a new branch named after your feature
-3. Make your changes and commit to this branch
+4. Make your changes and commit to this branch
-4. Create a PR targeting the `develop` branch
+5. Create a PR targeting the `develop` branch

 ## Links